immaixq/breakfast/image_deduplicate/README.md

 ```

 ## Usage
-To remove duplicated images, run
+To remove duplicated images, you can also remove n similar images by adding `--remove_n_similar_img { number of similar image to be removed }`
 ```
 # /src